On the Quadratic Phase Quaternion Domain Fourier Transform and on the Clifford algebra of $R^{3,1}$: Introduction

+where $v$ is ${\bf x}/t$, the ratio of the space interval and the time interval.
+In \cite{Ariel23}, the normed division algebra ({\bf R},{\bf C},{\bf H},{\bf O}) are postulted to be necessary tools for describing nature, and excluded biquaternions as the tools.
+In electrodynamics the Li\'enard-Wiechert potential contains the time delay effect $r\to r-{\bf r}\cdot{\bf u}/c$ where $\bf u$ is the velocity of an observer relative to the frame in which the charge is at rest.
+It is not clear whether the time delay can be expressed by a single quaternion.

-In this extension of the Fourier transform of complex number space to quaternion number space have problems as pointed out by Adler\cite{Adler85,Adler86}.
-He showed that a quaternion field theory can be constructed in specific cases.
-I will review Adler's work, and try to extend the theory of propagation of solitonic phonon in (2+1)D Weyl fermion sea\cite{SFDS23a,SFDS23b} to quantaum field theory in (4+2)D fermion sea.
+Adler\cite{Adler85,Adler86} showed conditions for constructing quaternion field theory.
+I will review Adler's work, and try to extend the theory of propagation of solitonic phonon in (2+1)D Weyl fermion sea\cite{SFDS23a,SFDS23b} to quantum field theory in (4+2)D fermion sea.

 The structure of this presentation is as follows.
-In sec.2, I discussed about Adler's quaternion Fourier transform.
+In sec.2, I discuss about Adler's quaternion Fourier transform.
 In sec.3, Clifford algebra ${\mathcal A}_{2,1}$ and its application and in sec.4 Clifford Algebra of ${\mathcal A}_{3,1}$ is explained.

 In sec.5 the structure of paths of (3+1)D fixed point actions used in Quantum Chromodynamics is explained.
 We use bosonic wave propagation in fermion sea expressed by two quaternions, and extend the method of obtaining actions adopted in (2+1)D, in which $e_1\wedge e_2$ was interpreted as time direction.
 We compare the case of time shifts along $e_1e_4, e_2e_4$ and that along $e_3e_4$ which are the bases of ${\mathcal A}_{3,1}$.